mradcliffe/docker-core-sprint/INSTALL-mac.md

 You will need to update your system hosts file so that you can connect to the sprint toolset.
 This file is located in the following locations according to your operating system and requires administrator access to edit.

-Run `echo "127.0.0.1      drupal.docker.internal ide.drupal.docker.internal irc.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal" | sudo tee -a /etc/hosts > /dev/null`, and enter your password when prompted.
+Run `echo "127.0.0.1      drupal.docker.internal ide.drupal.docker.internal mail.drupal.docker.internal adminer.drupal.docker.internal" | sudo tee -a /etc/hosts > /dev/null`, and enter your password when prompted.

 * Run `dscacheutil -flushcache` and restart your web browser if it is open already.